jjvester/adventofcode/README.md

 I stopped solving the puzzles on day 15 part2.
 I could have continued but needed to put time into other things especially around the Christmas time

 ## 2022
-Decided to use both rust and scala 3.
-Main focus being rust but wanted to use scala as well.
+Decided to use scala 3.
 (JDK 17 as JDK for scala)